ZooMMaX/BitcoinDocs/README.md

 The plugin is installed through IntelliJ IDEA:
 1. Open IntelliJ IDEA and go to `File > Settings > Plugins`.
 2. Click `Install Plugin from Disk`.
-3. Find and select the plugin file with the `.jar` or `.zip` extension.
+3. Find and select the plugin file with the `.zip` extension.
 4. Click `OK` and restart IntelliJ IDEA.

 Please note that you will need internet access for the plugin to work, as it loads the documentation directly from the Bitcoin Core website.